jadhavgaurav/jadhavgaurav/README.md

 ## 🏆 Achievements

-- 🥇 Winner of the XYZ Data Science Competition
 - 📊 Published research on machine learning algorithms in IJREAM Journal
 - 🎓 Completed certification in Data Analysis from IBM Skills Network
 - 🎓 Completed certification in Data Science and Data Analysis from IT Vedant Institute